tbs89/typer-zendesk-cli/README.md

     <li><strong>Post Actions</strong>: Create new users, groups, and other entities in bulk.</li>
     <li><strong>ADVANCED</strong>: Perform advanced actions using Zenpy, such as applying macros to tickets and adding tags.</li>
 </ul>
-<p>This structured approach ensures that you can easily navigate and utilize the tool's features without the need to rely on <code>--help</code> commands at every step.</p>

 <h2>Key Commands and Features</h2>
 <p>The Typer Zendesk CLI Tool offers a wide range of commands to streamline your Zendesk management tasks:</p>